The Ombuds adheres to the International Ombudsman Association (IOA) Standards of Practice and Code of Ethics, as follows:

 The ombuds is a designated neutral.
 She does not take sides in a dispute, but advocates for fair processes, considering the rights and interests of all individuals affected by the matter under consideration.
 The office provides a neutral and objective resource for the university community.

 The ombuds has no decision-making authority and does not judge, discipline, or reward anyone.

 The ombuds serves as an informal resource and does not participate in formal adjudicative or administrative procedures.
 Use of the ombuds office is therefore not a substitute for formal processes, such as filing a grievance.
 Communication with the ombuds is off the record and does not put the university on notice about any problem.
 If you wish to follow a formal process, the ombuds can give you information about how to do so.

-The ombuds officially reports directly to the Senior Vice Provost for Academic Affairs but is independent of any administrative structure.
+The ombuds functions independently and outside of existing administrative structures but for administrative and budgetary purposes reports directly to the Senior Vice Provost for Academic Affairs.
 She is not part of management and cannot compel anyone else to take any particular course of action.
 She provides the Senior Vice Provost with summaries of the activity of the office without disclosing identifying information.

 The ombuds exercises her discretion about whether, when, and how to act regarding a concern, consistent with the principles described above.
 The ombuds may informally look into concerns identified through direct observation, identify systemic issues or problems, and advise institutional leaders on approaches for addressing them.
 She has a responsibility to bring to light problems or processes that seem unfair, unjust, or in other respects inconsistent with the well-being of the campus community.